Women in Science

 Each year, Women’s History Month coincides with the beginning of Cycle for Survival, an exciting and inspiring fundraiser that supports rare cancer research at Memorial Sloan Kettering Cancer Center (MSK).
 Since 2007, Cycle for Survival has grown from a single cycling studio to a global movement, raising over $320 million for research at MSK.
 To help kick off this season, Cycle for Survival’s founding partner, Equinox, celebrated three exceptional women at MSK in a social media campaign.

+An MSK scientist looks at the camera and smiles.
 Dr. Mohibullah’s lab is bringing the most leading-edge genomics techniques to MSK with support from Cycle for Survival.

 How has your work been impacted by fundraising from Cycle for Survival?